sigilante/nockchain/crates/nockup/README.md

 *Rustup is entirely experimental and many parts are unaudited.
 We make no representations or guarantees as to the behavior of this software.*

 Nockup uses HTTPS for binary downloads (overriding HTTP in the channel manifests).
-The commands `nockup install` and  `nockup update` both check the Blake3 and SHA-1 hashes of the downloaded binaries against the reported index.
+The commands `nockup install` and  `nockup update` have the following security measures in place:

+1. Check the Blake3 and SHA-1 checksums of the downloaded binaries against the reported index.
+2. Check that the binaries are appropriately signed.
+Binaries are signed using the [`zorp-gpg-key`](./zorp-gpg-key.pub) for Linux and a digital certificate for Apple.

 Code building is a general-purpose computing process, like `eval`.
 You should not do it on the same machine on which you store your wallet private keys.